 Choice of Law for Commercial Contracts

-Article 4(1) of the Rome Convention provides that the choice of law for is to be determined by the law of the country that is most closely connected with the contract.
+Article 4(1) of the Rome Convention provides that the choice of law for is to be determined by the law of the country that is most closely connected with the contract [of carriage of goods].
 This is also known as the principle of closest connection which is based on proximity.
-In applying the principle of closest connection, a very significant factor which may be taken into account is the existence of a contract or contracts which have a very close relationship with the contract of carriage of goods.
+In applying the principle of closest connection, a very significant factor which may be taken into account is the existence of a contract or contracts which have a very close relationship with the contract [of carriage of goods].
 Other factors which may also be taken into account also include the place where the contract was concluded, the place of performance, the place of residence of the parties, and the object of the contract.
 Article 4(1) also provides that a severable part of a [contract of carriage of goods] which has a closer connection with another country may by way of exception be governed by the law of that country.
 This proviso (also known as dépeçage) is to be utilised by the court on exceptional grounds, especially where the [contract of carriage] is independent and can be severed from the rest of the other contracts.

 Article 4(2) provides that subject to Article 4(5) it shall be presumed that the law of the country that is most closely connected shall be the law of the [habitual residence] of the party who is to carry out the performance which is characteristic of the contract.